Finding Support for Emotional Issues

 Everyone has ups and downs, or feels anger and deep sadness at times.
 But how do you

-know when your emotions are of the everyday sort that are likely to get better with
+know when your emotions are the everyday kind that are likely to get better with time?

 The best clue that it's time to see a therapist is a sense that the way you're thinking,

-Psychotherapy is based on the idea that we're only aware of a small part of what's
+Psychotherapy is based on the idea that you're only aware of a small part of what's

-going on in our minds.
-The part of us driving the way we think, feel, and behave is
+going on in your mind.
+The part of you driving the way you think, feel, and behave

-thinking before, then you've seen the unconscious at work.
+thinking before?
+That is the unconscious at work.

-Most often when we have trouble coping with life, it's mainly ourselves getting in
+Most often when people have trouble coping with life, it's mainly that they are getting

-the way.
-A pesky part of ourselves works against change to keep our emotional status
+in their own way.
+A pesky part of yourself works against change to keep things the

 Psychotherapy is designed to help people solve emotional, behavioral, or relationship

-Most therapists do "talk therapy."
-They understand and help through talking and building
+Most therapists do talk therapy (counseling).
+They understand and help through talking

 To be successful, the therapeutic relationship must have the following parts:

 The frame.
 Therapy works in much the same way as good parenting.
-It involves building a healthy
+It includes building a healthy

 relationship.
 And it must have a thoughtful and consistent structure to be effective.

-The frame includes a comfortable, private setting, a regular meeting time, and an
+The frame includes a comfortable private setting, a regular meeting time, and an agreed-upon

 The approach.
-Your therapist should be well trained in an approach or combination of approaches
+Your therapist should be well trained in a method or combination of methods that they

 Nonjudgmental listening.
-Therapists are just people, and they have their own reactions and opinions.
-But, to
+Therapists are people too.
+So they have their own reactions and opinions.
+But to help

-help you, they should keep these to themselves.
-You have to make your own choices
+you, they should keep these to themselves.
+You have to make your own choices and decisions.

-and decisions.
 Your therapist should not second-guess you or tell you what to do.
+The exception is

 Trust.
 For your treatment to succeed, you have to believe your therapist has your best interests